SAP-samples/teched2025-XP261/exercises/ex4/README.md

 23. Click **Refresh**.
 Your user should be listed in the assignments for your access package.
 <img src="/exercises/ex4/images/S4-23.png">

-In a productive setup we would schedule a job to go through the assignments in the Access Package and provision them to the backend applications.
-In the favor of time, we will provision these groups on-demand to the target solution, the SAP SCI tenant.
+In a productive setup you would schedule a job to go through the assignments in the Access Package and provision them to the backend applications.
+In the favor of time, you will provision these groups on-demand to the target solution, the SAP SCI tenant.

 ## 4.2 Provisioning to SAP SCI